andygodish/wikijs-storage/github/actions/actions/checkout.md

 You can also derive the marketplace link from the `uses` field as well, https://github.com/marketplace/actions/checkout.
 You can link directly to a specific version by using the `version` query parameter: `?version=v3.5.2`.
 You cannot link directly to the marketplace for your action using the commit SHA.

+## Fetch Depth

+The default is `fetch-depth: 1`, which only pulls the latest commit.
+A fetch-depth of 0 will pull in the entire history which can be useful in cases where your workflow needs access to all of the repository's history, such as when you're generating a changelog based on commit messages, or when you're deploying your code and want to include a version number based on the number of commits.